vpereira1982/Hangry/README.md

 An app that allows you to find relevant restaurants nearest you based on what specific menu items.

 ## Team O-sensations
+  Product Owner: Li
+  Scrum Master: Matt
-  Product Owner: Li, Scrum Master: Matt, Development Team members: Vitor, Chris
+  Team members: Vitor, Chris

 ## Road-Map
 1 - npm install --save